“Help! I have to sing tonight and I have no voice!”

 Yawning helps and yawning through an [u] vowel.
 These help release the soft palate and get the larynx relaxed too.
 Also, yawn and sigh with gentle tone.
 This can be soothing on the vocal folds.

-Gentle panting (different speeds) for loosening palatal and diaphragmatic muscles
+Gentle panting at different speeds for loosening palatal and diaphragmatic muscles.

-Movement: Try limbering up by moving like a dancer with arms outstretched and reaching, releasing joints of hips, shoulders, head, neck, and so on.
-Often, when the voice is tight so is the body.
-By limbering up the body, the voice can be loosened too.
-Movement in legato, fluid patterns with the breath free can help activate the natural voice response.
+Movement: Try limbering up by moving like a dancer with arms outstretched and reaching.
+Release the joints of your hips, shoulders, head, neck, and so on.
+Often, when the voice is tight, so is the body.
+By limbering up the body, the voice can be loosened, too.
+Movement in legato, fluid patterns with the breath free, can help activate the natural voice response.
 So, try doing any of the vocal exercises here mentioned while “dancing” creatively.
 Hum and stretch, lip trill and lunge, siren and plie.
 Be creative, but move!

-Simple very short patterns of 1, 2, 3, or 5 notes at the most (forego challenging vocalizes)
+Simple very short patterns of 1, 2, 3, or 5 notes at the most.
+Forego challenging vocalizations.

-Test phonation demands to vocal folds VERY gently, creatively, and progressively and ONLY as response yields unforced results (again, forcing is never recommended)
+Test phonation demands to vocal folds VERY gently, creatively, and progressively.
+Do this ONLY as response yields unforced results.
+Again, forcing is never recommended.

-If one particular aspect of vocal production works particularly well, go back to it or stay with it a little while and then slowly try to ask more of the voice in other areas, moving from that strength (for example, if falsetto is clear but the chest voice isn’t, then activate falsetto through entire range, then slowly work toward clarity in the chest and mixed voice)
+If an aspect of vocal production works particularly well, go back to it or stay with it awhile.
+Then, slowly try to ask more of the voice in other areas, moving from that strength.
+For example, if falsetto is clear but the chest voice isn’t, activate falsetto through entire range.
+Then slowly work toward clarity in the chest and mixed voice.

-Try the voice in full production mode a few times once it feels like it’s coming around to “test” it.
+Test the voice: try in full production mode a few times once it feels like it’s coming around to “test” it.
 If it cracks, flips, hurts, or won’t respond after trying all these things, then it’s probably a day to CANCEL.
-Nothing’s worth hurting the voice.
+Nothing is worth hurting the voice.